Matthew H. Bowker, Ph.D. (M.H. Bowker)

 I teach courses in Political Theory, Psychoanalytic Social Theory, Political Psychology, Critical Thinking, Ethics, Democratic Politics, Intercultural Communication, Undergraduate (Thesis) Research, and Analytical Writing.

-For over fifteen years, I have designed, taught, managed, and assessed courses in interdisciplinary, core-curricular, and general-education environments.
+For twenty years, I have designed, taught, managed, and assessed courses in interdisciplinary, core-curricular, and general-education environments.